bkaplan-github/parameterized-content-block/README.md

 * add Gmail promo tab annotations to email
 * spacer

-Many different types of custom content can be implemented using Parameterized Content Block without having to create a new custom content block and without having to know how to use the Block SDK, Javascript, Github, or Heroku.
+Many different types of custom content can be implemented using Parameterized Content Block without having to know how to use the Block SDK, Javascript, Github, or Heroku.

 ## How to Use
-Parameterized Content Block allows you to create custom content blocks without having to know how to use the Block SDK, Javascript, Github, or Heroku.
+Parameterized Content Block allows you to create your own custom content blocks with only HTML and simple AMPscript.
+Once created, no AMPscript or HTML knowledge is needed to edit your custom content block.

 You paste in parameterized HTML code and it automatically generates inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.